codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/access-docker-registry-from-kubernetes.md

  {% include
 image.html
 lightbox="true"
-file="/images/kubernetes/secret-dropdown.png"
+file="/images/guides/kubernetes/secret-dropdown.png"
-url="/images/kubernetes/secret-dropdown.png"
+url="/images/guides/kubernetes/secret-dropdown.png"
 alt="Docker Registry Access"
 caption="Docker Registry Access"
 max-width="80%"
 %}

-From now on, the cluster on this namespace can deploy Docker images from the selected registry.
+From now on, the cluster in this namespace can deploy Docker images from the selected registry.
 To apply the changed secret, you don't really need to finish the deployment.
 Feel free to close the screen and go to another Codefresh page.